Skip to main content

 Recruitment and onboarding points to consider:

-- The introduction.
+• The introduction.
 Make sure your application process is as smooth as possible, and avoid asking applicants to do things like writing out their entire work history when they could simply send in their CV.
-Never keep applicants hanging — if they haven't been successful in their application, let them know.
+Also, never keep applicants hanging.
+We've all been there, and it isn't fun.
+If they haven't been successful in their application, let them know.

-- The interview.
-As well as a time to learn about the candidates, job interviews give you the opportunity to present your business in the best possible light, highlight your values (more on this below), and set out what your expectations.
+• The interview.
+As well as a time to learn about the candidates, job interviews allow you to present your business in the best possible light, highlight your values (more on this below), and set out your expectations.

 There’s a skill to employee onboarding, but it can have a profound impact on how staff perceive your business, so it’s worth taking extra care of new starters and ensuring that they’re set up for success.